stats4sd/laravel-file-util/README.md

 });
 ```

-3. In config\filesystem.php, add below line to "disks" \ "local" section
+3. In config\filesystem.php, add a line to "disks" \ "local" section
 `'url' => env('APP_URL').'/download/',`

-4. Use HasUploadFields class in your Model class, e.g. Tag: `use \Stats4sd\FileUtil\Models\Traits\HasUploadFields;`
+4. Use HasUploadFields class in your Model class: `use \Stats4sd\FileUtil\Models\Traits\HasUploadFields;`

-5. Use trait HasUploadFields class in your Model class
+5. Use trait HasUploadFields class in your Model class: `use CrudTrait, HasUploadFields;`

 6. Add below function to your Model class, it will save uploaded files into folder "storage\app\site".
-Filename will be stored in Model class column "files"
+File name will be stored in Model class column "files"

     public function setFilesAttribute($value)
     {